mikee385/hubitat_aladdinConnect/README.md

 # hubitat_aladdinConnect

-This provides GarageDoorControl, SignalStrength (BLE door sensor), and SignalStrength (wifi main unit) driver capabilities for Hubitat with Genie Aladdin Connect garage door openers.
+This package provides driver capabilities for Hubitat with Genie Aladdin Connect systems: GarageDoorControl; SignalStrength (as rssi for the BLE door sensor); and Battery (as % for the BLE door sensor) .

-Note that all operations have a cloud (internet) interaction.
-This implementation is based on the work shared here:  https://documenter.getpostman.com/view/5856894/RzZAjHxV?version=latest
+Note that all operations have a cloud (Internet) interaction.
+This implementation is based on reverse engineering of the new API, which began rolling out in late 2021 and broke compatibility with 1.x versions of this driver.
+This implementation was used as a reference for basic API operations: https://github.com/shoejosh/aladdin-connect

+This new implementation also utilizes a websocket interface for faster status updates without polling, with great thanks to @mike-s123 for doing the research and documenting that interface.
+Polled refreshes are now only necessary for SignalStrength and Battery level.

 # Installation instructions: